Princeton-Introduction-to-Robotics/F2024/README.md

-# Introduction to Robotics Fall 2024 Repository
+# Dev repo: Introduction to Robotics Fall 2024

 Source code assignments for MAE345 (MAE345, COS346, ECE345, ROB345, MAE549, ROB549).

-This repository contains Jupyter notebook assignments for Princeton's Intro to Robotics course.
+This repository contains Jupyter notebook assignments for Princeton's MAE345 class.
 It is organized in the following manner:

 - All Jupyter notebooks are placed in the top level directory so they have access to all other Python modules and paths referenced in them are consistent.
 - All data provided / collected for use in assignments resides in `data`.